SAINT × SIMON "ONIMS"

 Saint: When did photography stop being something you were doing, and start being something that was happening to you?

-Saint: You're 22.
+Saint: Being 22.
 Does that feel like a constraint right now, or more like a free pass?

 Onims: Free pass, easily.
 There's no rush.
 The world is huge, I can work with anyone, and I'm still very young.
 No reason to be stressed.